godotengine/godot-website/collections/_article/gles2-and-gdnative-progress-report-6.md

 Heyyy, this pretty much looks like the sky projected onto the meshes, that's better!

-At that point of development, the sky reflection didn't respond to the camera position, so it basically looked like the sky was painted ontop of the mesh.
+At that point of development, the sky reflection didn't respond to the camera position, so it basically looked like the sky was painted on top of the mesh.
 That was fixed by [*reflecting*](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/reflect.xhtml) the view-vector with the normal of the current pixel.

 The next step is to do proper cubemap filtering.